Overview

 Increase Storage for the Instance

-Increase from AWS Console
+Increase Storage in AWS Console

 In the EC2 instance storage tab, click on the Volume ID: